Diane Kruger: Acting

-Kruger became interested in acting and took lessons at the Cours Florent.
+Kruger was 17 years old and not yet fluent in French when filmmaker Luc Besson auditioned her for a role in The Fifth Element.
+Although she was not selected for a role, Besson nonetheless advised her to enrol at the Cours Florent drama school.

+Back in Paris, Kruger met French actor Guillaume Canet in 1999, who encouraged her to take a theatre course to assess her abilities as a potential actress, she later said.
+She then enrolled at the Cours Florent drama school, where she would remain for the next two years.
+Kruger discovered her calling at the Cours Florent.
+Being an actress was the next apparent step, allowing her to do more concrete and tangible work than modelling while continuing to travel.

 She made her film debut in 2002, opposite Dennis Hopper and Christopher Lambert in The Piano Player, a TV film by Jean-Pierre Roux.
-The same year, she also starred in her then husband's directorial début Mon Idole.
+The same year, she also starred in her then-husband's directorial debut, Mon Idole.

 She played Julie Wood in 2003's Michel Vaillant and Lisa in Wicker Park (2004), alongside Josh Hartnett and Rose Byrne.
 One of her more high-profile roles to date is her portrayal of Helen of Sparta in Wolfgang Petersen's epic Troy.
-In 2004, Kruger starred with Nicolas Cage and Sean Bean (who co-starred with her in Troy) in the film National Treasure, going on to appear in films Joyeux Noël (2005) and Copying Beethoven (2006).
+In 2004, Kruger starred with Nicolas Cage and Sean Bean (who co-starred with her in Troy) in the film National Treasure, going on to appear in films Joyeux Noël (2005) and screened out of competition at the 2005 Cannes Film Festival. and Copying Beethoven (2006).
 She reprised her role as Dr. Abigail Chase in National Treasure: Book of Secrets, released in December 2007.

 In 2009, Kruger co-starred as a German actress turned Allied spy in Quentin Tarantino's film Inglourious Basterds.
 In December 2009, she announced the nominations of the 67th Golden Globe Awards and also picked up nominations from the Screen Actors' Guild for Best Supporting Actress and Outstanding Performance by a Cast of a Motion Picture for her role in Inglourious Basterds.

 Kruger played Anna in Jaco Van Dormael's Mr. Nobody.
 Critical response has praised the film's artistry and Kruger's acting.
 Kruger made a cameo appearance in an April 2010 episode of the Fox show Fringe, in which her former boyfriend, actor Joshua Jackson, starred.
 In 2010, Kruger also appeared in Mark Ronson's music video for "Somebody to Love Me", where she plays Boy George.